 A Preterist Commentary on Isaiah 60:17-18: The Peaceful Bliss of Post-War Jerusalem Mirrors Post-Resurrection Joy in Heaven.

-Though the predictions in this chapter clearly have an earthly fulfillment, these verses, especially vs. 19 and 20, are ultimately fulfilled in heaven after the resurrection.
-Galatians 4:26 calls heaven “the Jerusalem that is above.”
+Though the predictions in this chapter clearly have an earthly fulfillment, I believe these verses, especially vs. 19 and 20, are ultimately fulfilled in heaven after the resurrection.5 Galatians 4:26 calls heaven “the Jerusalem that is above.”
 This title suggests that the Jerusalem on earth together with its temple is “a copy and shadow of what is in heaven.”
-(Hebrews 8:5) In verses 18-21, post-exilic and post-war Jerusalem is described in the image of heaven.
+(Hebrews 8:5) In verses 18-21, post-exilic and post-war Jerusalem appears to be described in the image of heaven.
 The use of symbolic hyperbole in these verses to describe the peace and joy in post-war and post-exilic Jerusalem supports the notion that Jerusalem on earth is a symbolic type and dark shadow of the Jerusalem that is in heaven.
 Thus these verses are fulfilled in a symbolic sense in post-exilic and post-war Jerusalem and seemingly more literally in heaven after the resurrection of the dead.
 In light of this idea, one can appreciate how hyperbole and metaphor are used to describe the peaceful bliss of post-exilic and post-war Jerusalem as it serves to mirror the post-resurrection euphoria and glory of heaven.

 **NOTE** This is a NEW website.
 If you liked this article share it, like us on Facebook and follow on Twitter.
 Thank You!